FEM-Bench: A Structured Scientific Reasoning Benchmark for Evaluating Code-Generating LLMs: Methods

+Unit tests, also contained within each task, are designed to probe correctness at multiple levels, including structural properties, consistency with sub-components, and agreement with analytical solutions.
+A task is considered complete when its unit tests collectively cover the most meaningful physical and numerical failure modes, as illustrated by the expected-failure implementations bundled with each task.

-FEM-Bench defines each task as a self-contained Python module with a standardized, explicit structure designed for transparency, reproducibility, and extensibility.
-Every task includes: a reference implementation with a detailed docstring (which becomes part of the LLM prompt), Pytest-style test functions with descriptive docstrings (also incorporated directly into the prompt), optional dependency functions, known incorrect implementations used as expected failures, and a single \texttt{task\_info()} function.
+Every task includes: a reference implementation with a detailed docstring (which becomes part of the LLM prompt)

+specifying mathematical and physical requirements, Pytest-style test functions with descriptive docstrings (also incorporated directly into the prompt), optional dependency functions, known incorrect implementations used as expected failures, and a single \texttt{task\_info()} function.
 The \texttt{task\_info()} function assembles these components into a structured dictionary that contains all metadata and source code required for prompt generation, execution, and evaluation.
 This ``source-first'' design ensures that tasks remain fully executable and easy to inspect or extend.
 The full task template is shown in Listing~\ref{lst:task_template}.

+All tasks in FEM-Bench 2025 are manually written by the authors, with LLM assistance limited to narrow sub-function contributions that were reviewed and verified.
+Each task begins from a working codebase developed via test-driven development and validated against multiple analytical solutions.

 When a task is loaded, FEM-Bench extracts and normalizes the source code for the reference function, helpers, and tests, and stores them in a \texttt{Task} object defined in \texttt{task\_base.py}.
 This object provides the canonical representation of the task throughout the remainder of the pipeline, including prompt construction, LLM inference, and evaluation.